CaptainCrowbar/rs-graphics-core/docs/colour-space.md

 ```

 Clamps the channel values where necessary to ensure that the colour is in
 gamut.
-For polar spaces, the first channel is reduced modulo `scale`, yielding
+For polar spaces, the first channel is reduced modulo `scale`,
-a value in the range `[0,scale)`.
-All other channels for polar spaces, and all
+yielding a value in the range `[0,scale)`.
+Unit channels (all channels for
+unit-cube spaces, and all but the first channel for unit-polar spaces) are
-channels for unit spaces, are clamped to the range `[0,scale]`.
+clamped to the range `[0,scale]`.
+For unbounded spaces, and for all but the
+first channel in non-unit polar spaces, this does nothing.
 Behaviour is
 undefined if `scale<=0`.

-For spaces that are neither polar nor unit-cube, this does nothing.